-Figure 15 shows the location of the BIOS security jumper.
+Figure 14 shows the location of the BIOS security jumper.
 The 3-pin jumper determines the BIOS Security program's mode.
-Error!
-Reference source not found. describes the BIOS security jumper settings for the three modes: normal, lockdown, and configuration.
+Table 15 describes the BIOS security jumper settings for the three modes: normal, lockdown, and configuration.

-Figure 15.
+Figure 14.
 Location of the BIOS Security Jumper